Adapting Security Warnings to Counter Online Disinformation: Crowdworker Study

 \begingroup \endgroup

 \paragraph{CTR} The cumulative CTR across all treatments was 16\%, which was noticeably lower than what we observed for interstitial warnings in the laboratory (40\%).
-No individual warning in this study demonstrated a higher CTR than the interstitial warning we tested in the laboratory.\footnote{We did not perform significance tests for CTR, as our research questions pertained only to AVR.}
+No individual warning in this study demonstrated a higher CTR than the interstitial warning we tested in the laboratory.

-\paragraph{AVR} The cumulative AVR across all treatments was 86\%, compared to 19\% in control rounds.
-We evaluated whether this difference was significant using a one-sided z-test.
-We rejected the null hypothesis that the AVR was equivalent in control and treatment rounds with a z-score of 22.44 and a p-value of $1.48e^{{-}111}$.
+\paragraph{AVR} The AVR across all treatments was 86\%, compared to 19\% in control rounds.
+We used a one-sided z-test to evaluate if this difference was significant, and we found strong support for the hypothesis that the AVR in treatment rounds was greater than the AVR in control rounds ($p = 1.48e^{{-}111}$).

-We tested whether there was a significant difference in AVR between top- and bottom-rated warnings for harm within the liberal or conservative groups.
-For liberals, we used a one-sided z-test and failed to reject the null hypothesis that the AVR was equal for the two warnings ($p = 0.41$).
-For conservatives, we used Fisher's exact probability test (due to the small sample size of conservative participants) and also failed to reject the null hypothesis ($p = 0.54$).
+We tested whether there was a significant difference in AVR between the top- and bottom-scoring warnings for informativeness within the liberal and conservative groups.
+For liberals, we used a one-sided z-test and failed to reject the null hypothesis that the AVR of the top-scoring warning was less than or equal to the AVR of the bottom-scoring warning ($p = 0.27$).
+For conservatives, we used a one-tailed Fisher's exact test (due to the small sample size of conservative participants) and also failed to reject the null hypothesis ($p = 0.54$).

-Next, we tested whether there was a significant difference in AVR between top- and bottom-rated warnings for informativeness within the liberal or conservative groups.
-Again, we failed to reject both null hypotheses that AVR was equivalent, using a z-test for liberals ($p = 0.27$) and Fisher's test for conservatives ($p = 0.54$).
+Next, we tested for an AVR difference between the top- and bottom-scoring warnings for harm.
+We failed to reject both null hypotheses, with a one-sided z-test for liberals ($p = 0.41$) and a one-tailed Fisher's test for conservatives ($p = 0.74$).